JFB: Jacobian-Free Backpropagation for Implicit Networks: Acknowledgements

-\begin{ack} Samy Wu Fung and Stanley Osher are supported by AFOSR MURI FA9550-18-1-0502, AFOSR Grant No. FA9550-18-1-0167, and ONR Grants N00014-18-1-2527 snf N00014-17-1-21.
-Daniel McKenzie and Qiuwei Li are supported by AFOSR MURI FA9550-18-1-0502.
-Howard Heaton is supported by the National Science Foundation (NSF) Graduate Research Fellowship under Grant No. DGE-1650604.
-Any opinion, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the NSF. \end{ack}
+HH, DM, SO, SWF and QL were supported by AFOSR MURI FA9550-18-1-0502 and ONR grants: N00014-18- 1-2527, N00014-20-1-2093, and N00014-20-1-2787.
+HH’s work was also supported by the National Science Foundation (NSF) Graduate Research Fellowship under Grant No. DGE-1650604.
+Any opinion, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the NSF.
+We thank Zaccharie Ramzi for the fruitful discussions and the anonymous referees for helping us improve the quality of our paper.